bia-technologies/lowkiq/README.md

 end
 ```

-Set the number of shards and new queue name:
+Set the number of shards and the new queue name:

 ```ruby
 module ATestWorker